DylanDai63/cse498repo/README.md

 Junjiang Xiao; Hengde Dai
 #### Project Name
 Study of Neural Network Parameter Diffusion based on image classification
+#### Specific examples and Goal
+We will leverage existing public image datasets (such as CIFAR-10 for small-scale experiments and ImageNet for large-scale training) to train a cohort of high-performance CNNs, including architectures like ResNet and EfficientNet .
+These models are selected for their balanced trade-offs between low parameter counts , reduced computational footprints , and high accuracy.
+These qualities are critical for efficient downstream tasks.
+The parameters of these pre-trained networks will be aggregated into a structured dataset, serving as the foundation for training a Neural Network Parameter Diffusion Model (p-diff).

+To validate our approach, we will conduct a comprehensive benchmark to evaluate the performance of the neural networks synthesized by P-Diff (Neural Network Parameter Diffusion) against traditionally trained models.
+This evaluation will be carried out across multiple key dimensions, including accuracy, generalization, and computational efficiency.
+Specifically, we will assess model accuracy using Top-1 and Top-5 accuracy on validation sets such as ImageNet-1K, as well as F1 scores for imbalanced classification tasks.
+To examine generalization capability, we will perform cross-dataset testing, evaluating models trained on CIFAR-10 against corruption benchmarks like CIFAR-100-C. Additionally, we will analyze computational efficiency by comparing FLOPs, inference latency, and memory footprint, ensuring that the synthesized models not only achieve high performance but also maintain efficiency in real-world deployment.

 #### Project Abstract
 Diffusion models have recently achieved significant breakthroughs in generative artificial intelligence, excelling at generating high-quality images, audio, and text.
 However, their capabilities extend beyond content generation.
 This project explores a novel research direction—leveraging diffusion models to directly generate neural network parameters, reducing reliance on traditional gradient-based optimization and enhancing training efficiency.